bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BTZarxiv22.md

 ---
-title: "Adaptive Rollout Length for Model-Based RL using Model-Free Deep RL"
+title: "Adaptive Rollout Length for Model-Based Using Model-Free Deep RL"
 collection: publications
 permalink: publication/BTZarxiv22
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2022-06-06
 venue: 'arXiv preprint arXiv:2206.02380'
 paperurl: 'https://arxiv.org/abs/2206.02380'  # Not necessarily a PDF.
 Can be an arxiv link or aaai link.
 TODO: Add official link
 citation: 'Bhatia, A., Thomas, PS., & Zilberstein, S. (2022, June).
-Adaptive Rollout Length for Model-Based RL using Model-Free Deep RL.
+Adaptive Rollout Length for Model-Based RL Using Model-Free Deep RL.
 In <i>arXiv preprint arXiv:2206.02380</i>.'
 ---

 <!-- Everything written here will come on the paper's own webpage.
 All the above data except the excerpt will also appear automatically. -->